Long-term trading inevitably involves losses and no trader can have 100% winning trades all the time.

 One useful technique in deciding on how much capital and risk to allocate to trading is to conduct your own stress test.
 Calculate the likely worst-case loss if there was a very big market move, or a large string of losses at a time when you have your maximum position open.

-Decide whether you could afford this and if you could deal with it emotionally, remembering that it is possible to lose more than your initial deposit.
+Decide whether you could afford this and if you could deal with it emotionally, remembering that it is possible to lose all of your capital.
 Limit your trading position to something you can handle in these circumstances.
 You should also make sure you have the liquid funds available to support your planned trading activities.
 Even if you are comfortable with the overall risk you take, it is best to make sure you have enough funds in your account, or available on short notice, to support your trading activities at all times.

 Finally, if you're new to trading, it can be prudent to start in a relatively small way and plan to increase your trading activities once you have developed some experience and a track record of success.